zolotarevandrew/my-learning-tracker/log.md

 IL has call and callvirt methods. callvirt called polymorphically.

 Sealed class cant use inheritance.
 So compiler can optimize virtual methods, such as ToString.

+**Pluses**:
+- I can use sealed .net classes to improve my applications performance;
+- I can use readonly record structs as my DDD Value objects.
+- I can use ref structs to create low-level optimizations.

+**Minuses**:
+- I will never use docker container to create a lot of processes inside of it;

 [Log Index]
 ----------------------------------------------------------